3 ways to add numbered headings to your Confluence pages

 Your heading level will affect the part of the number to change

-4. Repeat the process for every section, starting every top-level heading with a new number.
+4. Repeat the process for every section, incrementing the top-level heading each time.

 5. When you're done, select Publish or Update in the top-right corner.